danielSmagly/SITE-Internship-Pre-Work-project/README.md

 I think with a few more hours I would continue adding more javascript features to add to the complexity and enjoyment of the game.
 I think it would be useful to add an option to play back the pattern displayed by the computer, or give the user to set the speed of playback on their own.
 Implementing a database that would show the user who the best players are or best scores would also be good step towards making the game more functional.
 I would also like to add an accessibility toggle that would have a few different options for the appearance of the game, to make the game more accessible for users who have difficulties making out certain colors.

-In addition to new features, I also think it would be beneficial to add more comments and documentation to my code, which would be necessary if this were to be a group project or a long term project that needs to be updated constantly.
+In addition to new features, I also think it would be beneficial to add more comments and documentation to my code, which would be even more necessary if this were to be a group project or a long term project that needs to be updated constantly.

 ## License